 And celebrities, distant and unattainable, function well as objects of worship since we usually don’t see how they are flawed and fallen just like everyone else.
 Like us.

 Cue hordes of screaming, worshiping fans at rock concerts and movie premieres.

 Cue tears of loss and sorrow when a movie star gets married and takes himself out of the pool of eligible bachelors that fuel girls’ fantasies of marrying “Prince Charming.”

 Cue “entertainment news” anchors reporting breathlessly about the latest Hollywood gossip and speculations as if TV, movie and music stars were more important than other people.

 Celebrity, I submit, is broken, misdirected worship of the creature instead of the Creator.
 It is yet another way in which we see the brokenness of a fallen world.

-But there will come a day when every knee will bow and every tongue confess that Jesus Christ is Lord (Phil 2:11).
-There will come a day when Jesus will come with the clouds, and every eye will see Him (Rev 1:7).
+But there will come a day when every knee will bow and every tongue confess that Jesus Christ is Lord (Philippians 2:11).
+There will come a day when Jesus will come with the clouds, and every eye will see Him (Revelation 1:7).
 And we will worship rightly.

 Because Jesus is the ultimate rock star.

 This blog post originally appeared at